Innovation Spotlight: Riziki Source, connecting people with disabilities to job opportunities

 One of the ways that Riziki Source is breaking down barriers and creating opportunities for people with disabilities is through mobile technology.
 The organization has developed a mobile app that helps people with disabilities find job opportunities in their local area.
 The app, called "Riziki", allows users to create a profile, search for job opportunities, and apply for jobs directly from their mobile device.

-The app also provides users with information on employers that are committed to hiring people with disabilities, as well as information on accessible transportation options and other resources that can help them to secure employment.
+The app also provides users with information on employers that are committed to hiring people with disabilities, as well as information on accessible transportation options and other resources that can help them to secure employment and the impact on the disability community in Kenya has been remarkable.
+Their database currently has 1,379 registered job seekers and 70 employers, and they have helped 415 beneficiaries secure employment.
+The Riziki Source Android app has also been a massive success, with over 800 downloads so far.

 As part of the third cohort of GDI Hub’s Innovate Now accelerator program, Riziki Source had access to expert guidance to make their assistive technology product market fit, scalable, and investable.
 They participated in mentorship sessions with experienced entrepreneurs, product developers, and disability experts over a 3-6-month period.
 The most valuable part for the team was the labs session, which allowed them to understand, validate, and test their product and service with disabled individuals, receiving valuable feedback to improve their service.